kirbisity/notes/pages/cpp.md

 ## Multi-threading

+* Always assume code will be used by multi-threaded programs
-* Static variables are shared across threads, may run into race condition
+* Static variables are shared across threads
+* Static/shared + mutable = race condition, use locks for read and write
+* Threads have their own stack but share the heap
 * Never have a pointer to stack variables.

 * `Atomic<type>` variables are generally thread safe, but assignment is not.
+* The `getInstance()` method of a singleton need to be synchronized for multithreaded environment.
+*

 * If there is singleton used, better to join all child threads before main exits.
-* The `getInstance()` method of a singleton need to be synchronized for multithreaded environment.

 [Back To Top](#list-of-contents)